smok-serwis/smok-client/docs/ngtt.rst

 If a connection is broken, smok-client will try to reestablish it using an exponential backoff algorithm with starting size of 1 second and maximum time of 60 seconds.

+NGTT has also an other important advantage.
+When querying via HTTP, all orders are acknowledged as soon as they are presented to the client, which leaves open the possibility of order loss.
+The connection may fail and the orders may be lost in transit.
+In NGTT the client has to manually acknowledge the execution of every order, and will not load more than the amount which server will send it.
+So it will process orders more safely.
+So orders will be buffered on the server, which is nice.

 Since authentication is done via certificates, only frames fly.

 .. autoclass:: ngtt.protocol.NGTTFrame